Azure/static-web-apps-cli/CONTRIBUTING.md

 Unfortunately we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you we are going to close an issue that don't have enough info to be reproduced.

-You can file new issues by filling out our [new issue form](https://github.com/manekinekko/swa-emulator/issues/new).
+You can file new issues by filling out our [new issue form](https://github.com/azure/static-web-apps-cli/issues/new).

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR) consider the following guidelines:

-* Search [GitHub](https://github.com/manekinekko/swa-emulator/pulls) for an open or closed PR that relates to your submission.
+* Search [GitHub](https://github.com/azure/static-web-apps-cli/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
 * Make your changes in a new git branch:

      ```shell
-     git checkout -b my-fix-branch master
+     git checkout -b my-fix-branch main
      ```

 * Create your patch, **including appropriate test cases**.